simplemindedbot/simplemindedbot/README.md

 ---

-For more information about Scot Campbell and Simpleminded Robot, please visit our [About page](https://simplemindedrobot.com/about).
+For more information about Scot Campbell and SimplemindedBot, please visit our [About page](https://simplemindedrobot.com/about).